- Applications open

-- The successful applicant will receive a living allowance valued at AU$30,000 per annum for three years.
+- a living allowance valued at AU$30,000 per annum for three years.

-- Includes provision for the additional 12 weeks paid sick leave and paid maternity leave.
+This scholarship is for full-time study and can be used to support living costs.
+It includes provision for an additional 12 weeks paid sick leave and paid maternity leave.

 - meet QUT academic and English language entry requirements for the IF49 Doctor of Philosophy (PhD)

-- be able to commence the PhD course by 30 April 2021
+- be able to commence the PhD course in 2022

 Woman and Aboriginal and Torres Strait Islander students are encouraged to apply.